-(c) Complaint procedure
+(d) Complaint procedure

 - (1) Notify Committee on Bias.
-If a participant (participant includes, but is not limited to counsel, witnesses, parties or jurors) believes a bench officer has engaged in an act of bias or otherwise failed to ensure that proceedings are conducted in a manner that is fair and impartial to all participants, such person may forward a letter addressed to the Committee on Bias, 2300 Clayton Rd, Suite 520, Concord, CA 94520.
+If a participant (participant includes, but is not limited to counsel, witnesses, parties or jurors) believes a bench officer has engaged in an act of bias or otherwise failed to ensure that proceedings are conducted in a manner that is fair and impartial to all participants, such person may send a written complaint to the Committee on bias either: 1) via letter addressed to the Committee on Bias, 2300 Clayton Rd., Suite 520, Concord, CA 94520; or 2) by email to bias@cccba.org. - Form of Complaint.
 Anonymous complaints will not be considered.
-Complaints are limited to behavior or conduct occurring in courtroom proceedings. - (2) Review of Committee on Bias.
-The Committee on Bias will review the letter.
+Complaints are limited to behavior or conduct occurring in courtroom proceedings.
+Complainants submitting non-conforming complaints shall be

+- advised of the parameter of the complaints considered by the Committee as well as the confidentiality of the complainant's identity. - ii.
+Disclosure of Identity of Complainant.
+The Committee shall keep the identity of the complainant confidential and shall not disclose it to individuals outside the Committee unless the conditions under subsection (d)(5) of this rule have been met. - Review of Committee on Bias.
+The Committee on Bias will hold a meeting to review the complaint within 30 days of receipt of a written complaint.
+If the complaint pertains to a judicial officer who is a member of the bias committee, that judicial officer shall be disqualified from all proceedings involving the complaint.
 The Committee's focus will be on incidents that do not warrant discipline but that should be corrected.
-If the Committee believes the letter raises the appearance of bias, the Committee will forward the substance of the letter, without disclosing the identity of the complainant, to the Presiding Judge.
-The Presiding Judge will meet with the bench officer who is the subject of the letter and take appropriate corrective action. - (3) Conduct of Committee on Bias.
+The Committee's responsibility is to evaluate and investigate written complaints against judicial officer.
+The committee will strive to complete the investigation within 90 days of receipt of a complaint.
+If additional time is required, appropriate notice will be provided to all concerned with that complaint.
+If the Committee substantiates a written complaint by determining it raises the appearance of bias, the Committee will refer the matter to the Presiding Judge, who will meet with the judicial officer who is the subject of the complaint and take appropriate corrective action. - (3) Conduct of Committee on Bias.
 In determining whether a complaint raises an appearance of bias, the Committee may conduct its own investigation which may include contacting the complainant for additional information. - (4) Investigation of Committee on Bias.
-Any investigation conducted shall be undertaken, with the utmost care not to violate the confidentiality of the complainant. - (5) Resolution of Complaint.
+Any investigation conducted shall be undertaken with the utmost care not to violate the confidentiality of the complainant. - (5) Resolution of Complaint.
 It is hoped that making the bench officer aware of the complaint will resolve the issue if one exists.
 If both the bench officer and the complainant wish to confer about the matter, or try to further resolve any outstanding problems, they may do so.
-However, this would be subject to the agreement of both and to the complainant's decision to waive any confidentiality. - (6) Return of letter to Committee.
-After the Presiding Judge informs the Committee that the bench officer who is the source of the complaint has been contacted, the letter will be returned to the Committee for destruction.
-However, for educational purposes, the Committee may maintain data as to the types of complaints received. - (7) No referral of and to Commission on Judicial Performance.
-Those matters referred in this manner will not be used as a basis for a referral to the Commission on Judicial Performance by the Committee.
+However, this would be subject to the agreement of both and to the complainant's decision to waive any confidentiality. - (6) Allegation of Retaliation.
+Any allegation of retaliation against an individual making a claim to the Committee will be taken seriously, and is subject to investigation by the Committee under these provisions. - (7) Return of Complaint to Committee.
+After the Presiding Judge informs the Committee that the bench officer who is the source of the complaint has been contacted, the complaint will be returned to the Committee for destruction.
+However, for educational purposes, the Committee may maintain data as to the types of complaints received. - (8) No Referral to Commission on Judicial Performance.
+Matters referred to the Committee will not be used as a basis for a referral by the Committee of a judicial officer to the Commission on Judicial Performance.